anastasia-tsvetkova/anastasia-tsvetkova.github.io/kw.md

 One detector (S1) points toward the south ecliptic pole, thereby observing the south ecliptic hemisphere; the other (S2) observes the north ecliptic hemisphere.
 Each detector has an effective area of ∼80–160 cm2, depending on the photon energy and incident angle.

+### Orbit
+As for now, the instrument operates in orbit around the Lagrange point L1.
 In interplanetary space far outside the Earthʼs magnetosphere, KW has the advantages over Earth-orbiting GRB monitors of continuous coverage, uninterrupted by Earth occultation, and a steady background, undistorted by passages through Earthʼs trapped radiation, and subject only to occasional solar particle events.
 The Wind distance from Earth as a function of time is presented in [Palʼshin et al. (2013);](https://ui.adsabs.harvard.edu/abs/2013ApJS..207...38P/abstract) it ranges up to 5.5 lt-s.

+### Operational modes
 The instrument has two operational modes: waiting and triggered.
 While in the waiting mode, the count rates are recorded in three energy windows G1 (13–50keV), G2 (50–200 keV), and G3 (200–760 keV) with 2.944 s time resolution.
 When the count rate in the G2 window exceeds a ~9 sigma threshold above the background on one of two fixed timescales of 1 s or 140 ms, the instrument switches into the triggered mode, for which the waiting-mode data are also available up to T0+250 s.